mlarocque22/stock_screener/README.md

 # stock_screener
-Screens every stock on the NYSE to find undervalued ones
+Screens every stock on the NYSE to find any that are considered undervalued.

 Disclaimer:
   I retain all rights to this source code and no one may reproduce, distribute, or create derivative works from my work.